Stretch of highway in Corryton named after SSG Ryan Knauss

 “As long as we keep saying Staff Sergeant Ryan Christian Knauss, his name, his memory, he will always be here with us,” said Dave Wright, state representative of District 19.

 Those from all over Tennessee and outside the state came together for the moment of honor.
-The local hero’s name can now be seen on stretches on Tazwell Pike and Emory Road.
+The local hero’s name can now be seen on stretches on Tazewell Pike and Emory Road.

 “It’s important that we come out and recognize who he was,” Tyler Eckhardt, who served with Knauss, said.
 “It may just be a small thing for a lot of people, and they’ll be driving by the sign and really not pay it any mind, but we’ll all always know what that means.”